 Statute of Limitations for Personal Injury in Tampa, FL

-If you were injured as a result of someone else’s negligence in Tampa, you have the right to file a personal injury lawsuit to recover financial compensation for your losses.
+Did you sustain an injury as a result of someone else’s negligence in Tampa?
+You have the right to file a personal injury lawsuit to recover financial compensation for your losses.
 However, it’s important to understand how Florida’s statute of limitations could affect your ability to sue.

 A statute of limitations is a law that defines the amount of time injured victims have to file lawsuits against at-fault parties.
 In other words, it’s a legal time limit or deadline for taking certain types of legal action.
 If you fail to file your lawsuit before the relevant statute of limitations expires, you could lose your rights to compensation.